sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 Cookies will only be passed through the provided `fetch` function if the target host is the same as the SvelteKit application or a more specific subdomain of it.

-If SvelteKit is serving my.domain.com:
+For example, if SvelteKit is serving my.domain.com:
 -        domain.com WILL NOT receive cookies
 -     my.domain.com WILL receive cookies
 -    api.domain.dom WILL NOT receive cookies